zacstewart/zacstewart.github.io/_posts/2015-05-14-using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

+---
+layout: post
-# Using JSON Web Tokens to Authenticate JavaScript Front-Ends on Rails
+title: "Using JSON Web Tokens to Authenticate JavaScript Front-Ends on Rails"
+---

 While working on a project recently, I encountered a problem I haven't had to tangle with in a while: authenticating front-end applications against a Rails